Freediving, the sport where you dive underwater without relying on scuba gear, is an experience that has been around for centuries.

 Freediving Gear Gags

 With all of this gear your will definitely need a bag to carry it all in.
 A normal backpack could work for smaller items like your mask and snorkel but will not do anything for your long freediving fins.
-A specially designed freediving bag allows you to carry and protect your extra long apnea fins and all your other freediving gear while travelling to from the dive sites.
+A specially designed freediving bag allows you to carry and protect your extra long apnea fins and all your other freediving gear while travelling to and from the dive sites.

 Freediving Breathing Techniques